About Imperialism Map

 The Endgame Problem

-The imperialism map concept was created for football, a sport with relatively short seasons.
-In sports with many games (NBA, MLB), one team often ends up controlling everything partway through the season.
-I'm thinking about solutions like:
+The imperialism map concept works best for football's short season.
+In sports with many games (NBA, MLB), one team often ends up controlling everything before the season ends.
+We're experimenting with solutions like mid-season resets and alternative rules.

 Get In Touch